Webhook Integrations

 3. Fill in the configuration fields:

 • URL -- The full HTTPS endpoint that will receive the webhook POST requests.
-HTTP URLs are not accepted.
+HTTP URLs are not accepted, and CE Pro rejects localhost, private-network, and other internal-only addresses.

 • Events -- Check one or more event types you want to listen for.